 Students on progress probation shall be subject to disqualification if progress probation has been earned for three (3) consecutive semesters of enrollment.
-Students subject to disqualification may also lead to the loss of the Board of Governors Fee Waiver.
-See page 34, under the Financial Aid sections.
+Students subject to disqualification may also lead to the loss of the California College Promise Grant.
+See Satisfactory Academic Progress, Financial Aid (p.
+39) section.